warp-contracts/warp-wasm-templates/assemblyscript/README.md

 ## 📜 Deploy

-You can deploy the contract to three types of networks - mainnet, RedStone public testnet and local testnet.
+You can deploy the contract to three types of networks - mainnet, Warp public testnet and local testnet.
 All of them share some common code which you can view in [deploy/scripts/utils](deploy/scripts/utils).
 Deploy script does not differ from the one you would write when deploying a regular JavaScript contract.

 You can deploy contract by running proper deploy command which firstly compiles the contract and then fire correct NodeJS script: